Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 In Texas, 50/50 custody is typically an arrangement where children alternate between their parents every week throughout the year.

-How is child support calculated in Texas?
+How do they calculate child support in Texas?

 What is the process for modifying child support in Texas?